the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 The Tree Nation project includes more than 300 species that can absorb from a few kilograms of CO2 to more than a ton during their lifetime.
 Although a tree captures carbon during most of its life, its initial growth period

-To follow globally established standards, we consider only the first 20 years of a tree's life, effectively limiting its total CO2 offset value.
+To follow globally established standards, we consider only the first 20 years of the tree's life, effectively limiting its total CO2 offset value.

 Procosmet has chosen tree species to give away that have good Co2 absorption capacity, to accelerate and enhance the